SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Notre Dame of Maryland University School of Pharmacy discussed a range of topics, including future aspirations, motivations, career choices, and personal reflections.
-These questions reflect a holistic approach to assessing candidates beyond academic qualifications.
+Students said most interesting question asked at Notre Dame of Maryland University School of Pharmacy discussed a variety of topics including future goals, personal motivations, career choices, and self-reflection.
+These questions aimed to evaluate candidates' values, aspirations, problem-solving skills, and ability to handle challenges, providing insights into their character and suitability for the pharmacy program.

 What was the most difficult question?

-Students said the most difficult question asked at Notre Dame of Maryland University School of Pharmacy discussed a range of topics including reasons for choosing the school, other applications, negatives of pharmacy, role models, challenges faced, failures, and convincing a family member about Western medicine without evidence.
-Additionally, some responses hinted at an MMI format with questions tailored to previous answers, suggesting a possible nondisclosure agreement in place for the interview process.
+Students said most difficult question asked at Notre Dame of Maryland University School of Pharmacy discussed various topics including why they chose the school, other schools they applied to, negatives of pharmacy, role models, challenges faced, failures, and convincing a family member of Western medicine's efficacy without evidence.
+The interview format may have been an MMI as indicated by references to nondisclosure agreements and questions based on previous answers.

 How long was the interview?